irssi/irssi.github.io/sphinx/documentation/settings.md

 (dcc_autoget_masks)=
 `dcc_autoget_masks` **` `**

 : Set dcc_autoget_masks with user masks to automatically accept files sent to you via DCC.
+Masks must be separated by spaces.
 When unset, Irssi's auto-get settings will work for everyone who attempts to send you files.

   This setting is only significant if dcc_autoget is ON.